QuantSparse: Comprehensively Compressing Video Diffusion Transformer with Model Quantization and Attention Sparsification: More analysis of Multi-Scale Salient Attention Distillation

-We present more analysis of the proposed Multi-Scale Salient Attention Distillation (MSAD) here.
+\rebuttal{ We conducted quantitative experiments to test the impact of quantization and sparsification on attention shift by measuring the attention Mean Square Error (MSE).
+The results are collected from 1000 random samples on Wan2.1-1.3B~\citep{wan2025wan} under W4A8 and 40\% attention density.
+The results are presented in Tab.~\ref{tab:attention_shift}.
+The attention shift caused by the simple combination of quantization and sparsification methods is much greater than the sum of individual shifts.
+This proves the joint effect of quantization and sparsification on attention error, and our core motivation "amplified attention shift". }

+\rebuttal{ We supplement 4 additional attention map comparisons in Fig.~\ref{fig:more_attn_map_wo} and Fig.~\ref{fig:more_attn_map_w}, showing the attention distribution difference between the FP model and quantized model.
+The results are collected from Wan2.1-1.3B under W4A8. }

+\rebuttal{ Each column in Fig.~\ref{fig:more_attn_map_wo} and Fig.~\ref{fig:more_attn_map_w} corresponds to the attention difference between the same attention map before and after the proposed distillation MSAD.
+This indicates that our MSAD effectively alleviates the attention shift. }

 We present more visualization of heavy-tail token saliency distribution in Fig.~\ref{fig:more_token_saliency_wan} and Fig.~\ref{fig:more_token_saliency_hy}.
 It can be seen that a significantly heavy-tailed token saliency phenomenon appears in different blocks of Wan2.1~\citep{wan2025wan} and HunyuanVideo~\citep{kong2024hunyuanvideo}, which fully shows that our salient local distillation is meaningful.

 To further prove the effect of top-$k$ salient queries selection, we compare with random selection methods and present the results in Tab.~\ref{tab:ablation_local_distill}.
 Compared with random selection, our top-$k$ salient selection further improves the PSNR from 15.49 to 16.82, fully demonstrating the effectiveness of our local distillation.